ziutek/simple_go_wiki/README.md

 * Left - list of articles,
 * Right - column specific to the page.

 Lets create our first Kasia template.
-It will define layout of our site.
+It will define the layout of our site.
 We must create *layout.kt* file in *templates* directory:

     <!DOCTYPE HTML PUBLIC '-//W3C//DTD HTML 4.01 Transitional//EN'>